vbergeron/filigrane/README.md

 ## A Useful REST API diff tool

-Filigrane is a small command line utility to compute useful diff between two API versions : the `reference` and the `candidate`.
-Each of the paths that need to be evaluated will output a line of JSON on the standard output.
+Filigrane is a lightweight http server to compute useful diff between two API versions : the `reference` and the `candidate`.
+Each request will be routed to the two backends, a diff will be computed on the two responses payloads and the summary will be responded back.

 ### Setup